 Keep everything as simple as possible; but no simpler. (attributed to Albert Einstein)

 S3Model is a foundation to build a modern data-centric information infrastructure across all domains.
-This capability is required in order to advance to the modern era of performing decision support services (DSS) and Big Data analysis across information coming from multiple points.
+This essential capability is required to advance to the modern era of performing decision support services (DSS) and Big Data analysis across information coming from multiple points.
 These points of data creation are increasing every day as a result of more institutions bringing new digital capabilities to more functions, in addition to the plethora of new devices arriving in the Internet of Things (IoT) marketplace.

-Managing information across domains is too broad for one top-down, one-size-fits-all, slow moving standards defined solution for information modeling and interoperability.
+Managing information across domains is too broad for one top-down, one-size-fits-all, slow-moving standards defined solution for information modeling and interoperability.
 S3Model is built on multiple, widely used standards.

-S3Model is the foundation for retro-fitting your current applications to inter-operate with your future applications using the modern data-centric (as opposed to legacy application-centric) approach, without requiring wholesale replacement.
+S3Model is the foundation for retrofitting your current applications to inter-operate with your future applications using the modern data-centric (as opposed to legacy application-centric) approach, without requiring wholesale replacement.

 Information management value propositions are varied based on the needs of the industry and individual institutions.
 We have assembled some examples by use case Value Propositions document.

 The research and development process of S3Model is based on more than a decade of iteration and implementation.
 There have been multiple graduate and undergraduate degrees awarded based on the underlying R&D as well as the publication of many peer-reviewed papers.
 Academic project archives are at